-RESULTS: Results will be posted on the NYT web site www.NYTRI.org
+RESULTS: Results will be posted on the NYTRI web site www.NYTRI.org

 PARKING: All competitors must park in the UPPER parking lot.
-After parking, proceed to the LOWER parking lot for check in.
+After parking, proceed to the LOWER parking lot with your bicycle and racing gear for check in.

 Note: No vehicles will be allowed in to the LOWER park to unload competitors, bicycles and/or equipment.

-Do not park on any of the roads Gipsy Trail Rd. or Rt.
+Do not park on any of the roads (Gipsy Trail Rd., Route 41 or Rt.
 301) since they are part of the event course and must be free of parked vehicles.
 Violators will be ticketed and/or towed!

 HOW TO GET THERE: